Alexander Yuk Ching Ma

-Alexander Yuk Ching Ma (馬玉清; born 1952 in British Hong Kong) is an American former CIA clandestine officer accused of acting as a double agent on behalf of the People's Republic of China, gaining employment with the FBI in order to act as a mole.
+Alexander Yuk Ching Ma (馬玉清; born 1952) is an American former CIA clandestine officer accused of acting as a double agent on behalf of the People's Republic of China, gaining employment with the FBI in order to act as a mole.
 He was arrested in August 2020, charged under the Espionage Act with conspiring along with his brother, also a former CIA officer, to pass classified information to officials of the Chinese Ministry of State Security.
 He pled guilty and was sentenced to 10 years in prison.

 Early life and CIA career

 Born in British Hong Kong in 1952, Ma and his older brother, David, born in nationalist Chinese Shanghai in 1936, moved to Honolulu, Hawaii in 1968 and became US citizens, attending the University of Hawaiʻi at Mānoa.
 Following graduation, David joined the CIA as a clandestine officer assigned to the Far East at the height of the Vietnam war.

 In 1983, David Ma resigned from the CIA after an investigation found he inappropriately used his position to assist Chinese nationals obtain entry into the United States.
 Within the same year, then 30-year old Alex joined the agency, also as a clandestine officer.
 Following training at The Farm, the younger Ma was also sent to the Far East.

 In 1989, Alex Ma abruptly left the agency, and around 1995 he moved to Shanghai.